Skip to main content

 IP Whitelisting

-Whitelisting of specific IP addresses or IP ranges can be managed via groups.
-This allows you to specify the IP addresses that group members are permitted to connect from to your Files.com site.
-This feature is particularly useful when using separate groups for internal and external users or when organizing groups based on user's geographical locations.
+Whitelisting of specific IP addresses or IP ranges can be managed through groups.
+This lets you specify the IP addresses that group members are permitted to connect from to your Files.com site.
+The feature is useful when you use separate groups for internal and external users, or when groups are organized by user geographic location.

-Only connections made from the listed IP addresses or ranges will be permitted; all other connections will be denied.
-You can utilize this list to restrict connectivity to specific network locations, such as allowing connections only from your VPN or office locations.
+Only connections from the listed IP addresses or ranges will be permitted; all other connections will be denied.
+You can use this list to restrict connectivity to specific network locations, such as allowing connections only from your VPN or office locations.

-Note that IP whitelisting restrictions can also be applied at the site level or for individual users.
-If you are also restricting IP addresses per user or via the sitewide IP whitelist, users with addresses that exist in either list will be allowed to log in.
+IP whitelisting restrictions can also be applied at the site level or for individual users.
+If you are also restricting IP addresses per user or through the sitewide IP whitelist, users with addresses that exist in either list will be allowed to log in.

 Role-Based Access Control (RBAC) with Files.com

-Customers can use Groups in Files.com to implement RBAC with Files.com.
-If you determine the permissions and map them to the necessary roles in your organization and users, Groups can be created to reflect the roles and the associated permissions.
+You can use Groups in Files.com to implement RBAC.
+Determine the permissions for each role in your organization, then create Groups that reflect those roles and assign the associated permissions.